eamigo86/graphene-django-extras/README.rst

 Subscriptions:
 --------------

-This first approach to support Graphql subscriptions with Channels in graphene-django-extras, use channels-api package.
+This first approach to add Graphql subscriptions support  with Channels in graphene-django-extras, use channels-api package.

 *****************************************
 1- Defining custom Subscriptions classes: